python-pillow/Pillow/README.rst

     :target: https://pypi.python.org/pypi/Pillow/
     :alt: Number of PyPI downloads

-The full documentation is hosted at http://pillow.readthedocs.org/.
+The documentation is hosted at http://pillow.readthedocs.org/.
 It contains installation instructions, tutorials, reference, compatibility details, and more.